 We are offering (free) workshops throughout the Hudson Valley designed to increase your own understanding of data and help you help your students win the competition!

-Check back next year for workshop dates and to register online.
+Click here for workshop dates and to register online.

-Please note that participation in these workshops is not required for your students to enter the competition.
+Please note that your participation in these workshops is not required for your students to enter the competition.

 Step 4: Submit parental consent forms.

 If you did not submit your students’ team information during your registration, or if their team information has changed since your registration, please complete a copy of the team information sheet.
-To ensure the receipt of all required materials, please send all completed parental/guardian consent forms and team information sheets together.
-All completed forms can either be scanned and e-mailed to firstname.lastname@example.org or mailed to:
+To ensure the receipt of all required materials, please send all completed parental/guardian consent forms and team information sheets together by May 27.
+All completed forms can either be scanned or photographed and e-mailed to firstname.lastname@example.org or mailed to:

-Step 5: Support your students in their projects!
+Step 5: Support your students in their projects.